Sheezy-Art/sheezy-hub/.github/ISSUE_TEMPLATE/bug-report.md

 ---

+### Important:
+Before reporting an issue, please check that you have all UserScripts and Browser Extensions **disabled** and that your issue still happens. **We cannot prioritise debugging errors that happen when using third-party code.**

-**Describe the Bug**
+**Describe the Issue**
-A clear and concise description of what the bug is.
+A clear and concise description of what the issue is.

 **To Reproduce**
 Steps to reproduce the behavior:
 1. Go to '...'
-2. Click on '....'
+2. Click on '...'
-3. Scroll down to '....'
+3. Scroll down to '...'
 4. See error

 **Expected Behaviour**